Packt

-Packt is a publishing company founded in 2003 and headquartered in Birmingham, UK, with offices in Mumbai, India.
+Packt is a publishing company founded in 2004 and headquartered in Birmingham, UK, with offices in Mumbai, India.

-Packt primarily publishes print and electronic books and videos relating to information technology, including programming, web design, data analysis and hardware.
+Packt primarily publishes print and electronic books and videos relating to information technology, including programming, web design, data analysis, and hardware.

-Alongside traditional publishing activities, Packt supports and promotes open source projects and concepts.
-In March 2011, following its 'Believe in Open Source campaign' Packt announced that its donations to open source projects have exceeded $300,000.

-Company
+History

-Founded in 2003 by David and Rachel Maclean, Packt Publishing provides books, eBooks, video tutorials, and articles for software engineers, web developers, system administrators and users.
+Founded in 2003 by David and Rachel Maclean, Packt Publishing provides books, eBooks, video tutorials, and articles for software engineers, web developers, system administrators, and users.
 The company states that it supports and publishes books on smaller projects and subjects that standard publishing companies cannot make profitable.
-The company's business model, which involves print on demand publishing and selling direct, enables it to make money selling books with lower unit sales.
-The aim of this business model is to give authors high royalty rates and the opportunity to write on topics that standard publishers tend to avoid.
+The company's business model, which involves print-on-demand publishing and selling direct, enables it to make money selling books with lower unit sales.
+This business model aims to give authors high royalty rates and the opportunity to write on topics that standard publishers tend to avoid.

-In 2018 Packt's revenue reached 18.4 million pounds, a 28% increase over the previous year, attributed to increased market share over the period.
+In 2018, Packt's revenue reached 18.4 million pounds, a 28% increase over the previous year, attributed to increased market share over the period.

-In 2019 Packt stated it had published 6,500 books over its 16 years of operation.
+In 2019, Packt stated it had published 6,500 books over its 16 years of operation.